gaultier/blog/a_million_ways_to_data_race_in_go.md

 The problem is: the `CheckRedirect` field is modified concurrently without any synchronization which is a data race.

-This code also suffers from a I/O race: depending on the network speed and response time for both URLs, the redirects might or might be checked, since the callback might get overwritten from the other goroutine, right when the HTTP client would call it.
+This code also suffers from an I/O race: depending on the network speed and response time for both URLs, the redirects might or might be checked, since the callback might get overwritten from the other goroutine, right when the HTTP client would call it.

+Alternatively, the `http.Client` could end up calling a `nil` callback if the callback was set when the `http.Client` checked whether it was nil or not, but before `http.Client` had the chance to call it, the other goroutine set it to `nil`.
+Boom, `nil` dereference.

 Here, the simplest fix is to use two different HTTP clients: